Diogo-Sousa-Rodrigues/Aplicacao_Menu_Fit/README.md

 - Individual users
 - Nutritionists
 - Fitness companies
-- Marketing or sales teams
+- Health and Fitness enthusiasts

+###### Users
+- Default user
+- User with a profile
 -

-###### Users
-- Young adults
-- Everyday User
-- Users with food restrictions
-- Nutritionists
-- Health and Fitness enthusiasts

 #### Vision & Scope of the Solution